 The Alliance possessed an extremely limited structure.
 No NATO military commanders had been appointed, NATO military Headquarters or commands established and all the allies' military forces remained under national control.

 In Autumn 1950, the United States Secretary of State proposed to the NATO allies establishing a large integrated military force, consisting of units contributed by individual nations, including West Germany, controlled by a centralised military organisation which would administer and train those forces under a single NATO commander.

-It was agreed to appoint a Supreme Commander Allied Powers Europe (SACEUR) supported by an international staff.
+It was agreed to appoint a Supreme Allied Commander Europe (SACEUR) supported by an international staff.
 He would be delegated limited authority to ensure that national units assigned to his command were organised and trained into an effective force

 The first SACEUR

 In mid-December 1950, the Allies asked President Truman to nominate a candidate for SACEUR.
-He agreed to nominate General Eisenhower as the first Supreme Commander Allied Powers Europe.
+He agreed to nominate General Eisenhower as the first Supreme Allied Commander Europe.